 ITIL adoption tip #1: Establish a best-practice-based IT service desk

-While different organizations adopt different parts of ITIL, most will create an IT service desk capability.
+While different organizations adopt different parts of ITIL, most will create an IT service desk capability when getting started with ITIL.
 It can be a quick win, and very often it’s a case of simply improving upon things that your IT support team already does.

 Having a formal IT service desk is a solid base for managing your IT incidents and service requests as efficiently and effectively as possible.
 It will provide swifter resolutions along with: